Share this recipe!

 FAQs

-Store in an airtight container in the fridge for up to two weeks or in a gallon Ziploc bag in the freezer for up to four months.
-I love these straight from the fridge or at room temperature.
+Yes!
+These are actually perfect for making ahead.
+You can store them in an airtight container in the fridge for up to 2 weeks or keep them in the freezer for up to 4 months.

 Why do you use creamy peanut butter + peanuts, instead of crunchy peanut butter?